Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Evaluation details

 Except MGSM, the datasets are framed as multiple-choice problems where models' answers are determined by selecting the option with the highest log probability.
 MGSM is implemented as a generative task where an answer is directly sampled from the evaluated model and matched against a reference answer.
 We specifically chose the native chain-of-thought scenario.
-To provide models with contextual examples, our evaluations employed a 5-shot setting, except for BBQ and BasqBBQ which use 4 examples.
+To provide models with contextual examples, our evaluations employed a 5-shot setting.